kashafu/python-data-pipeline/README.md

 1. Data from https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 2. A Python program that calculates the average trip length of all “Yellow Taxis“ for a parameterizable month.
 3. A Data pipeline that can ingest new data and calculates the 45 day rolling average trip length.

+   # Data file to download:

+ 1. Yellow Taxi Trip Records (PARQUET) 2023, January.
+ 2. Place in the main directory.